 Our novel Mosaic view can provide you with a high level overview of what terms were found for each patient based on document source (radiology, pathology, etc).
 This view takes advantage of the color-coding of terms, described above.
 This allows for rapid scanning of search results to identify areas of highest interest.

 Expand your searches with a broad range of 'synonyms', which include variations in phrasing, generic and trade names for drugs, acronyms, abbreviation, technical and consumer-friendly terms, and thousands of common spelling errors that often appear in the clinical notes.
-The Synonyms collection contains over 600,000 unique entries!
+The Synonyms collection contains over 1.1 million unique entries!

 Save a list of patients for future use.
 Each list can contain up to 100,000 patients, and there is no limit to how many lists you can have.
 Lists can easily be changed by deleting patients or adding new ones.
 You can share the list with your study team, and even annotate the patients in a list as you are reviewing their records, by both tagging them and adding comments.
 These tags and comments can be exported, along with the patient lists, to a password-protected Excel file.
 Quick Patient lists allow for the creation of temporary lists of patients, perfect for reviews preparatory to research where patient information is not meant to be saved.